PatrickEMcLean/DungeonMerchantStory/DMscenebreaks.md

 # Boltac Scene Breaks

+Duke in the Tower

+    Wizard appears

+    Tells him to get out of dodge, raiding party has been dispatched.
+    Well,

 Boltac in the Shop

     Kid comes to borrow a sword -- hint at adventurer past -- he gives the kid a sword.